animafps/fpsmath/docs/games.md

 title: 'Supported Games'
 ---

-All the games that FPSMath supports and the features that are avaliable for certain commands
+All the games that FPSMath supports and the features that are available for certain commands

 | Game/ Engine                   | Aliases/ Game Code                                   | yaw | fov |
 | ------------------------------ | ---------------------------------------------------- | --- | --- |